obonaventure/mmtp-book/mptcp.rst

-This utilization of the two paths between the smartphone and the server pose two different problems.
-First, the server must be able to accept the packet sent by the smartphone, that uses another source IP address than the address used during the handshake and associate it with an existing Multipath TCP connection.
-If the server blindingly accept this packet from another address than the one used during the handshake, then there are two main security risks.
-An attacker could inject a packet inside an existing connection.
+Unfortunately, this utilization of the two paths between the smartphone and the server poses different problems.
+First, the server must be able to accept the packet sent by the smartphone over the cellular inteface and associate it with the connection created over the Wi-Fi interface.
+However, the packets sent over the cellular interface use a different source address than those sent over the Wi-Fi interface.
+When the server receives such a packet, how can it be associated with an existing connection ?
+If the server blindingly accept this packet from another address than the one used during the handshake, then there are obvisous security risks.
+By sending a single packet, an attacker could inject data inside an existing connection.
 Furthermore, he could cause a denial of service attack by sending a spoofed packet in an existing connection that requests the server to send a large volume of data to the spoofed address.
-Second, a middlebox such as a firewall on the cellular path between the smartphone and the server could block the packet because it does not belong to a TCP connection created on the cellular path.
+Furthermore, a middlebox such as a firewall on the cellular path between the smartphone and the server could block the packet because it does not belong to a TCP connection created on the cellular path.

 To cope with this problem, the Multipath TCP designers opted for an architecture where a Multipath TCP connection combines several TCP connections that are called subflows over the different paths.
+In the above example, the smartphone would first create a connection over the Wi-Fi interface.
+It would later initiate a TCP connection over its cellular interface and use Multipath TCP to link it to the connection created over the Wi-Fi interface.

 A Multipath TCP connection starts with a three-way handshake like a regular TCP connection.
-A client that wishes to use Multipath TCP sends a ``SYN`` with the ``MP_CAPABLE`` option to negotiate a Multipath TCP connection with a server.
+As with all TCP extensions, the client uses an option in the ``SYN`` to indicate its willingness to use the multipath extensions.
+The server confirms that it agrees to use this extension by sending the same option in the ``SYN+ACK``.
+This is illustrated in :numref:`fig-mptcp-capable-join` where the client sends a ``SYN`` with the ``MPC`` option to negotiate a Multipath TCP connection with a server.
 If the server replies with the same option, the handshake succeeds and creates the first subflow belonging to this Multipath TCP connection.
 The client and the server can send data over this connection as over any TCP connection.
 To use a second path, the client (or the server), must initiate another TCP handshake over the new path.
-The ``SYN`` sent over this second path uses the ``MP_JOIN`` option to indicate that this is an additional subflow that must be linked to an existing Multipath TCP connection.
+The ``SYN`` sent over this second path uses the ``MPJ`` option to indicate that this is an additional subflow that must be linked to an existing Multipath TCP connection.
 This is illustrated in :numref:`fig-mptcp-capable-join`.

 .. _fig-mptcp-capable-join: